• Skip to primary navigation

 Why?

-Even if your current dog is sweet as pie, there’s bound to be a conflict between the two males.
-Things may be OK initially, but they may be at each other’s throats in the future when they decide that it’s time to change the pack order.
+Even if your current dog is sweet as pie, the two males will likely have a conflict.
+Initially, everything may seem fine.
+However, conflicts may arise in the future when they desire to alter the group’s order.

-The two males, especially intact male dogs, may fight over toys and the affection of their humans.
+The two males, especially intact male dogs, may experience resource guarding and fight over toys and the affection of their humans.

 You may wonder how to get two female dogs to get along.
 Like male dogs, two female dogs also may struggle with dominance issues, leading to dog aggression.

-When two dogs of the same gender live in the same household, they will be forced to determine which one should be the “alpha” and which one should be the “beta,” or bottom dog.
+When two dogs of the same gender live in the same household, they will be forced to determine to be the “alpha,” the “beta,” or the bottom dog.

 The “decision-making” process can be violent and nasty.
 Ultimately, the conflict could change both dogs’ personalities.
 One may become excessively dominant, while the other may become overly submissive.